Updated: Sep 6, 2020

 What are the most common mistakes that visitors made when seeking wild animals?
-Not just in Bukit Timah Nature Reserve but in all nature places in Singapore and around the world.
+Not just in Bukit Timah Nature Reserve but in all nature parks in Singapore and around the world.

-1. Allocating too little time to explore the place.
+Allocating too little time to explore the place.
 People are always in a rush to finish the hike in the nature reserve as soon as possible, go for ice-cold drinks and on to the next programme of the day.
-Do they really expect wild animals to line up along the paths to show themselves in that short time frame?
+Do they really expect wild animals to line up along the paths to showcase themselves?
 Then, it will be better to go to the zoo.

-2. Visiting the nature reserve before and after a rain.
+Visiting the nature reserve before a rain.
 Unlike humans who can use raincoats and umbrellas to avoid getting drenched in a rain, animals don't.
 Through their more developed senses, they will know a rain is coming (sometimes several hours ahead) and seek shelters well before the first raindrop hits the foliage of the forests.
-High humidity in the air after a rain also caused them to remain in hiding.

 While walking through the forests, it is our ears that will pick up rustling sounds in the leaves first before we can know where to look for the animals.
 So, unplug those earpieces and headphones and open your ears to listen to Mother Nature.
 She will guide you to the animals and also warn you of imminent dangers, especially falling tree branches from above you or a fast-moving animal heading your way.